A MYSTERY SET IN THE VILLAGE OF JANE AUSTEN’S EMMA

 The result is The Highbury Murders: A Mystery Set in the Village of Jane Austen’s Emma.
 Public response has been extremely positive, with readers appreciating both the mystery and the fact that the writing sounds very much like Jane Austen.

 The Highbury Murders is available at Amazon, both electronically and in paper.
-It is also available at Barnes and Noble, also electronically and in paper.

 My Jane Austen Book Club interviewed Victoria about the writing of The Highbury Murders, in a feature called “Talking Jane Austen.”
 Here are some excerpts from the interview: